Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on auto insurance takes avoiding accidents and violations, having good credit, eliminating unnecessary coverage, and maximizing policy discounts.
-Invest the time to shop around at least once a year by requesting quotes from direct companies like GEICO and Progressive, and also from local independent and exclusive agents.
+Finding cheaper rates on auto insurance requires avoiding accidents and violations, having a good credit history, avoid buying unnecessary coverage, and consideration of higher deductibles.
+Take the time to comparison shop once a year by obtaining price quotes from direct carriers like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.

-- Drivers with DUI or reckless driving convictions pay an average of $1,420 more every year for car insurance
+- Drivers with multiple at-fault accidents may pay on average $1,420 more per year for car insurance

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.